Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Also, does the animal require,

-do they have to eat whatever the thing is till they die?
+do they have to eat whatever the thing is until they die?

-Just the wolf eat enough chocolate to die,
+Does the wolf eat enough chocolate to die?

 This is the kind of wolf that can definitely handle.